 Dr. Ginsburg lectures widely to national and international parent and professional audiences.
 His most recent books are, "Building Resilience in Children and Teens: Giving Kids Roots and Wings," published by The American Academy of Pediatrics (AAP) and “Letting Go with Love and Confidence: Raising Responsible, Resilient, Self-Sufficient Teens,” published by Avery, Penguin Press.
 The AAP has published a textbook/film project “Reaching Teens: Strength-Based Communication Strategies to Build Resilience and Support Healthy Adolescent Development ” that offers up to 65 continuing education credits for youth serving professionals.

-He is honored to be working alongside Boys and Girls Clubs of America and The National Congress of American Indians to build resilience in the youth they serve.
+He is honored both to be working alongside Boys and Girls Clubs of America as their external resilience expert and with The National Congress of American Indians in its efforts to build resilience in our Indigenous youth.

 He has been humbled to work on behalf of those who serve our nation with The Military Child Education Coalition to prepare military parents, health professionals, counselors, and teachers to incorporate stress reduction and resilience building strategies for the nation’s nearly 2 million military-affiliated children.